 Phase One: Artists will submit a proposal that includes a letter of interest, diversity statement, resume/CV, and representative documentation of original work (no more than six images) that responds to the competition call, and a project proposal including a preliminary cost projection.

-Finalist Selection: Finalists will be selected by a Selection Committee of members from the Virginia Tech community.
-The Selection Committee will choose first, second, and third place submissions.
+Finalist Selection: Finalists will be selected by a selection committee of members from the Virginia Tech community.
+The Selection Committee will elevate four finalists.

 Public Art Location

 This competition is open to artists aged 18 and older, regardless of race, color, religion, national origin, gender identification, military status, sexual orientation, marital status, or physical ability.
 Women, minoritized identities, and Native-identifying persons are strongly encouraged to apply.
 Artist teams may apply and must designate one artist as the lead contact.